 stroke management – harvard hospitals

-Opportunity: When a stroke case comes into the emergency department, time is of essence, and this is especially true for acute ischemic strokes, which can be eligible for a life-saving treatment called EVT (endovascular thrombectomy) if diagnosed in time..
-Dr. Sandeep Kumar, a stroke neurologist at Beth Israel Deaconess Medical Center in Boston, noticed that EVT stroke case management was taking quite a bit longer than it should at both BIDMC as well as its partner hospitals, which transfer EVT cases to BIDMC.
-Checklists are commonly used in the healthcare field as a practical tool to support adherence to protocols, and the American Heart Association had published a stroke checklist in 2019 for general stroke management use.
-However, Dr. Kumar realized that this checklist could be better designed for EVT strokes, given how varied emergency departments EVT stroke management can be.
+Context: When a stroke patient comes into an emergency department, time is everything – particularly for acute ischemic strokes, which are eligible for a life-saving procedure called EVT (endovascular thrombectomy) only within a narrow window.
+Dr. Sandeep Kumar, a stroke neurologist at Beth Israel Deaconess Medical Center in Boston, observed that EVT case management was taking longer than it should at BIDMC and at the partner hospitals that transfer EVT cases to them.
+Checklists are a standard tool in clinical settings for exactly this kind of protocol adherence, and the American Heart Association had published a general stroke checklist in 2019.
+But Dr. Kumar saw an opportunity to design something better: a checklist built specifically around the realities of EVT stroke management, where every ED operates differently.

 Year: 2021-2022